monobasic/Angular-Reactive-Demo-Shop/README.md

 ## Feature Set
 ### Shop functionality

-#### General
-- All displayed prices are handled via a PriceComponent to simplify currency display/formatting

 #### Shop Front Page
 - Featured Products with link to corresponding product detail page